avatar

 "How can I send 1000 messages at once on WhatsApp?"
 If you have ever asked that, here is the short version: there are three real ways to do it, and only one of them scales past a few hundred contacts without risking your number.
-This guide shows you how to send bulk messages on WhatsApp safely, compares the three methods side by side, and walks through an API setup that keeps you compliant with WhatsApp's anti-spam rules.
+This guide shows you how to send bulk messages on WhatsApp safely, compares the three methods side by side, and walks through a full console setup that keeps you compliant with WhatsApp's anti-spam rules.

 Quick answer

 To send bulk messages on WhatsApp without getting banned, use the official WhatsApp Business API with Meta-approved templates and opted-in contacts.
 The free app's broadcast list caps at 256 contacts and only reaches people who saved your number, so it does not scale.
 Avoid unofficial bulk senders entirely: they violate WhatsApp policy and get numbers permanently banned.
-For real volume, a verified API account through a provider like EngageLab starts at 2,000 messages per day and scales as your quality rating improves.
+On the API, a newly verified business starts around 2,000 unique recipients per day and scales as its quality rating holds up.

 What Is WhatsApp Bulk Messaging (and Is It Allowed)?